Klhmt/HDReady/README.md

 ## CPU Performance

-The python script was started from command line (not with an IDE).\
+The Python script was started from command line (not with an IDE).\
 The merging algorithm in full load consumes 8 to 10% of my Ryzen 5 2600X CPU.